viresh-ratnakar/exet/README.md

 I welcome [bug reports and feature requests](https://github.com/viresh-ratnakar/exet/issues/new).
 You may contact me via email too, at viresh at gmail dot com.

+If you use Exet and like it, please consider posting links to it and/or writing reviews, to help spread the word.

 ## Lexicon